IBM/DataStage/dsjob/blogs/dsjob-cache-mechanism.md

 These steps cover the basic setup.
 Follow next steps if you want to run with a customized version instead of the built-in version.
 If you have all the changes that you need, in the built-in cloud/cpd cluster version, you don't need to follow the below steps.

-## Using cpdctl 1.8.260+ on DataStage Cloud with Remote Engine and CPD Cluster
+## Replace cpdctl binary on DataStage Cloud with Remote Engine and CPD Cluster

 Cloud with Remote Engine cache support is available starting with cpdctl version `1.8.260`.